TRACEABILITY2_Article_Banner-02-min.webp

 Is blockchain the answer?

 Blockchain technology is one of the most commonly lauded solutions for traceability in the food system.
-Blockchain is a public, uneditable ledger of digital transactions, which doesn’t have to rely on a central trusted authority.
+Blockchain is a public, uneditable ledger of digital transactions which doesn’t have to rely on a central trusted authority.
 Instead, it’s an information democracy - made reliable by all parties in the food system reaching a consensus on what is the truth.
-Blockchain’s success as the technology that underpins Bitcoin (a digital currency that doesn’t rely on traditional banks) has led many to see it as the way forward for rebuilding back the trust that has eroded away from the food industry.3
+Blockchain’s success as the technology that underpins Bitcoin (a digital currency that doesn’t rely on traditional banks) has led many to see it as the way forward for rebuilding the trust that has eroded away from the food industry.3

 But blockchain alone will not create a trustworthy and traceable food system.
 One core limitation is that, unlike the wholly digital Bitcoin, food is physical.
 This means that actors in our food system must upload information about food to the blockchain: while this information cannot be changed once uploaded, there is nothing stopping producers, processors or suppliers from making mistakes or deliberately falsifying the information they upload.
 Alone, blockchain does not solve the issue of trust: it cannot ensure that the story we are told is an accurate reflection of the journey our food has taken in reality.4

 Blockchain has practical limitations too: setting up a network is expensive, energy-intensive and would require a huge amount of infrastructure and engagement from key players.
-Lower-income regions could benefit the most from a functioning food traceability system (as they suffer most significantly from foodborne diseases), but generally have weaker internet and digital infrastructure systems - both of which are essential for blockchain-based solutions to be feasible.5
+Lower-income regions could benefit the most from a functioning food traceability system (as they suffer most significantly from foodborne diseases) but generally have weaker internet and digital infrastructure systems - both of which are essential for blockchain-based solutions to be feasible.5

 Alternatives for food tracing